 To access specific partitions of host physical disk from VirtualBox, run the same command with additional switches,

 VBoxManage internalcommands createrawvmdk -filename c: \Users \sunuser \.Virtualbox \VDI \ mydrive.vmdk -rawdisk \ \. \ PhysicalDrive0 -partitions 1,3

-	1,3 : are the partitions numbers of PhysicalDrive 0.
-It will allow you to access the first and third partitions of the physical drive.
+-partitions 1,3 : The partition numbers of PhysicalDrive 0.
+It will allow you to access the first and third partitions of the physical drive in this example.

 This command also will create a VMDK file and you can access the drives as explained in the first method.